natalieagus/50033/_posts/2021-01-06-unityforadults.md

 There's no checkoff associated with this tutorial, but the contents of this tutorial will be tested for our midterms.

 # Next
-This tutorial concludes In the next tutorial, we will learn about basics in 3D Unity Projects, and also learn about *pathfinding* in that environment.
+In the next tutorial, we will learn about basics in 3D Unity Projects, and also learn about *pathfinding* in that environment.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4MTU1OTkwNSwtMTUwNjU1Njc5M119
+eyJoaXN0b3J5IjpbMTcxNDQ5MzExMywtMTUwNjU1Njc5M119
 -->